High treason in the United Kingdom: Treachery Act 1940

 Until 1945 treason had its own rules of evidence and procedure which made it difficult to prosecute accused traitors, such as the need for two witnesses to the same offence.
 Consequently, in the Second World War it was perceived that there was a need for a new offence with which to deal with traitors more expediently.
-The Treachery Act 1940 was passed creating a felony called treachery, to punish disloyalty and espionage.
-It was a capital offence.
-Seventeen people were sentenced to be shot or hanged for this offence instead of for treason (one death sentence was commuted).
+The Treachery Act 1940 created a new capital felony called treachery.
+Seventeen people were shot or hanged for this offence rather than for treason (one death sentence was commuted).
 Theodore Schurch was the last person to be put to death for treachery, in 1946.
 He was also the last person to be executed for a crime other than murder.
 Josef Jakobs, a German spy executed for treachery, was the last person to be executed in the Tower of London.

 The Treachery Act 1940 was suspended in February 1946, and was repealed in 1967.